QSL via bureau, direct or LOTW (LOTW only on e-mail request from paper logs).

 Highly unbalanced high impedance feeding is problem with this antenna type.

-Lightning protection is important when flying 120m high antenna from a hilltop.
+Lightning protection is also important when flying 120m high antenna from a hilltop.

 Other interests : Rugby Union, Matlab, C++ and Embedded Systems.